csiworks/CSIWorks-CorePOS-SDK-Documentation/versioned_docs/version-0.1.5/api-reference/models/action.md

 ```kotlin
 data class Action
 ```
-The `Action` model represents a **custom action button** that appears on the checkout screen below the default payment methods, containing the following fields:
+The `Action` model represents a **custom action button** that appears on the home screen (landscape) and cart screen (portrait) on top bar, containing the following fields:

 ### Values
 - `uuid`: A unique **UUID** identifier for the action button.